ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

   ![correl2v2](https://github.com/user-attachments/assets/70b6e88b-f923-492d-b616-e87814e3de03)

 ***Discussion:***
 When talking about the correlation between streams and the musical attributes, it can be observed that the values are far from one(representing high relationship) meaning that none of the attributes affect or have a relationship with streams

-  On the other hand, when looking at the correlation between danceability_% and energy_%, it can be seen that it is still far from 1 since you need atleast 0.6 to say there is a good correlation
+On the other hand, when looking at the correlation between danceability_% and energy_%, it can be seen that it is still far from 1 since it is needed to have atleast 0.6 to say there is a good correlation
 Therefore, it can be concluded that the danceability of a song is likely to be energetic.

 Lastly, valence_% and acousticness_%, the results show that they do not affect each other or only little since the value is close to zero(-0.81907).
 Meaning that the valence of a track has little to no effect    on its acousticness

 ### *6. Platform Popularity 🤩*